Equipment and materials

 - On the laptop, launch the Amazon Music app.

-- Log in with the Amazon account described above.
+- Log in with your Amazon account.

 - With the music file visible in the My Music view, click Download.